FalakR/Scoops-Ahoy---Real-time-food-delivery-system/README.md

 ## Usage
 Here is a screenshot of using the Google Maps API, by giving University of Toronto as address.
+This is an example output of running our Java code.
 ![ALT Text](https://github.com/FalakR/CSC207_Project/blob/main/Screenshot%202023-10-01%20at%2011.39.34%20PM.png?raw=true)

-## Example Output

 ## Contributors